Moscow Trades US Ex-Marine For Russian Pilot In Prisoner Swap - UrduPoint

 Moscow Trades US Ex-Marine For Russian Pilot In Prisoner Swap

-Russia and the United States announced a prisoner swap Wednesday despite fierce tensions over Ukraine, with Moscow handing over a jailed ex-Marine in exchange for a Russian pilot convicted of drug smuggling
+Russia and the United States swapped prisoners Wednesday despite fierce tensions over Ukraine, with Moscow handing over a jailed ex-Marine in exchange for a Russian pilot convicted of drug smuggling

-Moscow, (APP - UrduPoint / Pakistan Point News - 27th Apr, 2022 ) :Russia and the United States announced a prisoner swap Wednesday despite fierce tensions over Ukraine, with Moscow handing over a jailed ex-Marine in exchange for a Russian pilot convicted of drug smuggling.
+Moscow, (APP - UrduPoint / Pakistan Point News - 27th Apr, 2022 ) :Russia and the United States swapped prisoners Wednesday despite fierce tensions over Ukraine, with Moscow handing over a jailed ex-Marine in exchange for a Russian pilot convicted of drug smuggling.

 Trevor Reed, a 30-year-old from Texas who was jailed in Russia in 2020, was exchanged for Konstantin Yaroshenko, 53, who had been serving a 20-year US prison sentence since 2011.

+Simultaneously, Reed emerged from a plane opposite with a guard carrying bags.

+The two men walked past one other, each on their way to the other's plane.

-Russian foreign ministry spokeswoman Maria Zakharova said the two had been exchanged on Wednesday "as a result of a lengthy negotiations process".
+Russian foreign ministry spokeswoman Maria Zakharova said the exchange was carried out on Wednesday after "a lengthy negotiations process".

-Russian state television showed Reed -- dressed all in black and carrying a large bag -- escorted onto a plane at Moscow's Vnukovo airport by men in military uniform.
+State television showed footage of Reed talking to guards in Russian as he left his penal colony, and being escorted onto a plane at Moscow's Vnukovo airport by men in military uniform.

 His father Joey Reed told CNN that Trevor was moved to a Moscow prison this week and then flown to Turkey where the swap took place.